 The challenge was simple: giving up all booze (wine, beer, and spirits) for the entirety of the month.
-Al had completed it the year before with success.
-He raved about how great he felt, his high energy levels, and various other healthy-ish things.
+Al's friend had completed it the year before with success.
+According to Al, his friend raved about how great he felt, how high his energy levels, and various other healthy-ish things.
 I smiled and said I'd think about it.
 In reality, I didn't think about it.
 After all, I don't drink that often or that much — maybe two drinks, two nights a week.
 Another thing I didn't think about: how it would alter my skin.

 Somewhere between Dec.
 31 and Jan.
 1, Al and I decided to make a bet.
 We wanted to see who could actually complete the task of staying sober for 30 days and also, you know, do that thing where you support your buddy and stuff.
 Between Jan.
 1 and Jan.
 31, my skin improved tremendously.
 Here are a few ways my face was enhanced by giving up alcohol for 30 days straight.